 Join the Sewing Café and learn to make your own clothes!

-Similar to normal sewing lessons, you can book a time slot in our sewing café.
+Similar to normal sewing lessons, you can book a time slot in our Sewing Café.
 We have 6 tables available with tools and machines.
-Also guidance of a fashion designer or seamstress is present to help you with your own projects within your own level.
+Also guidance of a fashion designer is present to help you with your own projects within your own level.
 You can get guidance in English if you don’t speak Dutch.

 Our schedule is variable.
 In the schedule you can see which lessons are still available and which are not.
 By logging in with your own account you can book these lessons.
-Don’t forget to buy ‘credits’ first.
-You can chose to buy 1, 4, 6 or 8 lessons in one time.
-After payment you can book the lessons that suit you best.
+You can book a single lesson or a package of lessons of 8, 12 or 16 hours.
+After payment you can book the time slots that suit you best.
 Credits are registered as ‘points’ in your account.
 One point is enough to book a session of 1 hour, but you can also decide to book a longer time slot.
 Did you make a reservation but suddenly you’re not able to come anymore?
-You can still cancel or change your lesson latest 24 hours before the lesson starts without losing your ‘point’.
-Go to the schedule page to buy & book these classes.
-Your credits are valid for 3 months.
+You can still cancel or change your lesson latest 24 hours before the lesson starts without losing your ‘point’ by email or phone.
+Your credits are valid for 6 months.